AY2122S1-CS2113T-T12-1/tp/docs/UserGuide.md

 mTracker$> edit
 	Please key in the index of instrument: mTracker$> 1
-	Please key in index of the parameter to edit: mTracker$> 2
+	Please key in index of the parameter to edit:
+		1) Name
+		2) Current Price
+		3) Sentiments
+		4) Remarks
+mTracker$> 2
 	Current Price:
 mTracker$> 144.61